USS BENFOLD

 August 19, USS Benfold departed San Diego for its maiden deployment, with the USS Nimitz (CVN 68) Battle Group.

-September 18, The Benfold anchored off the coast of Phuket, Thailand, for a five-day port visit.
-Port calls to Bahrain from Oct.
-2-8 and 16-19th.
+September 18, The Benfold anchored off the coast of Phuket, Thailand, for a five-day port visit; Port calls to Bahrain from Oct.
+2-8 and Oct.
+16-19.

-December 28, The Benfold anchored off Bahrain Bell-Sitrah for its third visit to Manama.
-Port calls to Fremantle, Australia, (Jan.
-16-19); Melbourne (Jan.
-23-26); and Sydney (Jan.
-28-31).
-Brief visit to Pago Pago, American Samoa, on Feb.
-5 for refuel.
-Arrived at NWS Seal Beach on Feb.
-16 to offload ammunition.
+December 28, The Benfold anchored off Bahrain Bell-Sitrah for its third visit to Manama; Port call to Fremantle, Australia, from Jan.
+16-19; Inport Melbourne, Australia, from Jan.
+23-26; Inport Sydney from Jan.
+28-31; Brief visit to Pago Pago, American Samoa, to refuel on Feb.
+5; Arrived at NWS Seal Beach to offload ammo on Feb.
+16.

 February 19, 1998 USS Benfold returned to homeport after a six-month deployment in the U.S. 5th and 7th Fleet AoR.